 Neal Lawson is a political commentator, author, former adviser to Gordon Brown, and Chair of Compass.

 Sandra Osborne was MP for Ayr, Carrick and Cumnock.
-She was a member of Parliament’s Foreign Affairs Committee and Co-Chair of the APPG on Afghanistan.
+She was a member of Parliament’s Foreign Affairs Committee, Defence Committee and Co-Chair of the APPG on Afghanistan.

 Richard Howitt MEP